phillord/mathjax-latex/readme.txt

 You can use wp-latex syntax, $latex E=mc^2$.
 Parameters can be specified as with wp-latex but will be ignored.
 This means that mathjax-latex should be a drop in replacement for wp-latex.
+Because this conflicts with wp-latex, this behaviour is blocked when wp-latex is present, and must be explicitly enabled in the settings.

 You can also specify [nomathjax] -- this will block mathjax on the current page, regardless of other tags.